antoniosarosi/dotfiles/README.md

 ## Systray

-By default, you have a system tray in Qtile, but there is nothing running in it.
+By default, you have a system tray in Qtile, but there's nothing running in it.
 You can launch the programs we've just installed like so:

 ```bash